NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/B/broken-rams-thorn.md

 usage: "held in one hand"
 license: "ORC"
 identify:
+activate: "Cast a Spell (add `pf2:1` action)"
-description: "**Activate** Cast a Spell (add 1 action)  * * *  The thorny growths on a rosethorn ram's horns break off into jagged pieces when these animals fight.
-When used to enhance the two-action version of a [[Spells/Howling Blizzard|Howling Blizzard]] spell, these thorns cause the squares directly adjacent to every creature within the spell's area of effect to become littered with icy caltrops.
-The first creature that moves into each affected square must succeed at an Acrobatics check check with a DC equal to spell's save DC or take an amount of cold damage equal to the spell's rank.
+description: "The thorny growths on a rosethorn ram's horns break off into jagged pieces when these animals fight.
+When used to enhance the two-action version of a [[Howling Blizzard]] spell, these thorns cause the squares directly adjacent to every creature within the spell's area of effect to become littered with icy caltrops.
+The first creature that moves into each affected square must succeed at an [[Skills#Acrobatics|Acrobatics]] check check with a DC equal to spell's save DC or take an amount of cold damage equal to the spell's rank.
 When a creature takes damage from the icy caltrops, enough are damaged that other creatures moving into that square are safe."
 powerTitle1:
 actionEconomy1:
 type1: